dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlSetup/README.md

     instance).
   - FailoverClusterNetworkName
   - FailoverClusterIPAddress
-  - Additional parameters need when installing Database Engine.
+  - Additional parameters needed when installing Database Engine.
     - InstallSQLDataDir
     - AgtSvcAccount
     - SQLSvcAccount
     - SQLSysAdminAccounts
-  - Additional parameters need when installing Analysis Services.
+  - Additional parameters needed when installing Analysis Services.
     - ASSysAdminAccounts
     - AsSvcAccount
 - The parameters below can only be used when installing SQL Server 2016 or